dkhutch/AndersonAcceleration/README.md

 See LICENSE.txt for licensing information.

-## Modifications by David Hutchinson 2025-Mar-05
+## Modifications by David Hutchinson 2025-Mar-07

 ### In the matlab folder
 Added the following files:
 1. make_wet3d.m : creates the wet3d and surf2d masks
 2. wombat_run.m : runs the AA algorithm on the WOMBAT tracers
-3. g_wombat.m : wrapper function that reads from and writes to restart files for the model.
+3. g_wombatlite.m : wrapper function that reads from and writes to restart files for the model.
 Also sets a new run going.

 Modified the original function:
 1. AndersonAcceleration.m : Small changes made to Khatiwala's function to be compatible with my setup.